TorqIT/shopware-azure-provisioning/README.md

 Note that all backups are stored using Local Redundancy (see https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#locally-redundant-storage for more information).

+## Configuring CI/CD

+See https://github.com/TorqIT/pimcore-github-actions-workflows for examples of GitHub Actions workflows that can be used to deploy to Container Apps, in particular the `container-apps-*.yml` files.

 ## Updating an existing environment

 Bicep files are declarative, meaning that they declare the desired state of your resources.
 This means that you can deploy using the same files multiple times, and only the new changes that you've made will be applied.
 If you wish to change any resource names or properties, simply update them in your `parameters.json` file and re-run `./provision.sh parameters.json`.
 Keeping the `parameters.json` files committed in your source control is a good practice as it will allow you to maintain a snapshot of your environment's state.